All Episodes

 Well, he played through Halo nine times.

-Uh he liked his shows.
+He liked his shows.

-Black pill, doom scrolls.
+Consumed black-pilled doom scrolls.

-You know, you flick, you know what It's like an elevator.
+You know, you flick, you know what it's like?

-It's like trying to think of an individual.
+It's like trying to think of an individual pearl in a pearl necklace.

 They're all kind of the same.

-Or when you bid your own days goodbye, you look back and just see this unbroken copy paste of sameness.
+Or when you bid your own days goodbye, you look back and just see this unbroken copy-paste of sameness.

 This gift.